getsentry/sentry-docs/src/collections/_documentation/workflow/integrations/integration-platform/ui-components.md

 - `project`: The first part of the displayed issue that should probably be associated with a project in your system
 - `identifier`: The second part of the displayed issue that should be unique to the project

+When an external issue is created or linked in Sentry, Sentry shows a display name that links back to the service where it was either created or linked.
 The display name is composed of two pieces: the `project` and the `identifier`.
 A hash (#) connects each piece.
 Here's an example of what it looks like in Sentry:

 [{% asset clubhouse/clubhouse_story_in_linked_issues_82.png alt="Sentry's sidebar button illustrating that an issue is linked." %}]({% asset clubhouse/clubhouse_story_in_linked_issues_82.png @path %})